AI model answers show what a user might see after asking a specific question in a tool like ChatGPT, Gemini, Claude, Grok or Google AI Overviews.

 add or improve the FAQ

-check sources that may contain incorrect data
+check sources that might contain incorrect data

-prepare content in the knowledge base
+prepare content for the knowledge base

-implement technical recommendations
+implement the technical recommendations

 Example: